OpenData-tu/documentation/07-Database.md

 ### Architecture and Technology

-As base technology, we use nodejs, which is easy to use JavaScript runtime based on Chrome's V8 JavaScript engine.
+As base technology, we use NodeJS, which is easy to use JavaScript runtime based on Chrome's V8 JavaScript engine.
 It allows a fast iteration pace and needs just minimal preparation to develop server instances with.

 ![image-title-here](images/07_API_Architecture.png)

 The API implementation consists of three parts.

 1. Route: defines all routes and parses all parameters to be used in our system
 2. Meta: connects to the management database and requests all necessary data (this part is prepared, but connection not implemented yet)
-3. elastic: does everything Elastic Search specific and could be replaced by another database connection if the database would be replaced for example.
+3. elastic: does everything Elasticsearch specific and could be replaced by another database connection if the database would be replaced for example.

 ### REST APIs

-The REST API currently consists of three End Points:
+The REST API currently consists of three endpoints:

 **1. GET /api/sources/**